Sally Doty: Career

 Doty led numerous bipartisan legislative efforts during her two terms in the state senate.
 As chair of the elections committee, Doty authored and passed campaign finance reform prohibiting elected officials from spending campaign funds for personal use.
 She spearheaded a contentious multi-year effort to provide protections for victims of domestic violence through the reform of Mississippi's divorce laws.
 She served in a leadership position on Governor Phil Bryant's Teen Pregnancy Task Force and authored legislation to require Mississippi Community Colleges to develop a plan to address unplanned pregnancy.
 However, her attempt to modernize sex education requirements during the 2016 legislative session was unsuccessful.

 Doty chaired the Mississippi Senate Energy Committee.
-She served as one of give Senators appointed by the Lieutenant Governor to the Joint Legislative Budget Committee.
+She served as one of five Senators appointed by the Lieutenant Governor to the Joint Legislative Budget Committee.
 She served as Vice-Chair of Judiciary A, and is a member of the following committees: Finance, Economic Development, Banking and Financial Institutions, Public Health, Highways and Transportation, Public Property, and Drug Policy.

 In the spring of 2018, Doty was a candidate in the Republican primary for the United States House of Representatives to fill the seat held by retiring Rep. Gregg Harper (MS-3).

 Doty was appointed by Gov. Tate Reeves to the executive director position of the Mississippi Public Utilities Staff; she resigned from her senate seat on July 16, 2020.
+She was later appointed director of the office of broadband, known as BEAM, for Mississippi.